Plan your group visit

 Eating at TMAG

-Please note that the Tasmanian Museum and Art Gallery is a business unit of the Department of Economic Development, Tourism and the Arts and as such we maintain full public liability insurance.
+Please note that the Tasmanian Museum and Art Gallery is a business unit of the Department of State Growth and as such we maintain full public liability insurance.
 The provision of a risk assessment is the onus of the visiting organisation and is not TMAG’s responsibility.